 Graduate education is intended to develop specialized skills, knowledge and expertise in a particular discipline.
 Therefore the graduate admission process is designed to collect credentials regarding the applicant's academic preparation, intellectual ability, experience, and motivation to undertake a rigorous academic program of study.
 Admission of graduate students is the responsibility of the Dean of the Graduate School with the advice and assistance of the Graduate Council and of the graduate faculty members of the departments, programs, and curricula authorized to offer graduate degree programs.
-The application materials for each prospective student receive individual attention and are reviewed by the Graduate Coordinator and/or program committee within the intended program to identify whether the applicant's background matches the intended program of study.
-Graduate applications for admission are referred to the intended program's faculty for a recommendation on admission.
+The application materials for each prospective student receive individual attention and are reviewed by the Graduate Coordinator in consultation with the admission committee consisting of graduate faculty within the intended program to identify whether the applicant's background matches the intended program of study.
 The program coordinator submits a recommendation based on a holistic review of each application.
-This review includes academic qualifications, applicant's interest and experience relative to the program, and the capacity of the program.
+This review includes the applicant's academic qualifications, the applicant's interest and experience relative to the program, and the capacity of the program.
+The applicant's academic qualifications are judged on a number of criteria that may include grades on individual courses, overall grade point average, accreditation status of prior colleges/universities attended, standardized test scores, language proficiency, strength of recommendation letters, and additional criteria specified by the academic program.
+Each program weighs each of these criteria differently.
+The applicant's interest and experience relative to the program is assessed through the personal essay, history of prior research and work experience, clinical skills, and in some cases, through personal interviews.
+The academic program determines its capacity for admitting new students based on its current resources and enrollment of continuing students in the program.
 After receiving a recommendation from the program coordinator, the Graduate School reviews the application file to ensure that the appropriate procedures have been followed.
 This process ensures that all applications to graduate degree programs undergo two levels of review prior to an admission decision.
 Applicants who are offered admission will be selected on the basis of the University's analysis of the applicant's qualifications for satisfactory performance in the specific college, school, department, curriculum, or other program to which the applicant seeks admission.
 Admission to the University also requires satisfactory evaluation of campus safety related responses.